The Believe in Books Youth Theatre Summer Camp will be occurring this summer!

 - If a camper or staff member who has been in the camp is diagnosed with COVID-19, the camp will notify The Bureau of Infection Disease Control, families, and staff of the program about the exposure.

 Our goal is to safely engage our campers in the world of story-telling and the performing arts.
-If you have any additional concerns, please reach out to Camp Director, Nate Sawyer.
+If you have any additional concerns, please reach out to Michele Wright.